 The core of the proof is proving the following bound, for every $k\in \mathbb{N}$:

 where $C>2$ is the positive and finite constant introduced in \cref{lem: bounds on norms}.
-This is indeed enough to conclude the proof, since it will allow us to bound uniformly with respect to $t$ the sum in the right hand side of \cref{eq: def Rk}, as it is going to be clear later.
+This is indeed enough to conclude the proof since it will allow us to bound uniformly with respect to $t$ the sum in the right-hand side of \cref{eq: def Rk}, as it is going to be clear later.

 In order to prove \cref{eq: bound on Rk x}, let us start with $k=1$.
 Note that

 where the last inequality follows since $\|P\|_\infty\le 1$.
 Note that, since $|\state{1}_i - \rho| < \eta$ for every $i$, it holds that $\max_{i,j\in V}|\state{1}_i - \state{1}_j|<2\eta$.
 Therefore, by applying \cref{lem: bound on the sum of norms} with $\mathbf{y} = \bstate{1}$, we immediately get that there exists a positive and finite constant $C>2$ such that